whatisthejava/versioning-with-external-aliases/Readme.md

 The project has been set up to allow v1 clients to continue using older API's without being forced to update.
 The models and the latest controller will allow older clients to continue to use the older API without being forced to update.

-This version is v3.
+This version is v4.

 Its a simple web api project which sets up

 API versioning
 Swagger endpoints

-## Behavioural Differences in V3
+## Behavioural Differences in V4
-The ProcessSchemas object has been changed in a simple way
+The ProcessSchemas object has been changed to have a new collection of objects.
 ````
 	public string Id { get; set; }   // From V1
 	public string Title { get; set; }//From V1